YonaskT/footy/README.md

 Users can predict the market value of the selected player by clicking the "Predict Market Value" button.
 The app uses a pre-trained machine learning model to estimate the player's market value based on their performance data.

-Technical Details:
+### Technical Details:

-Data Source: The app retrieves player data from a PostgreSQL database.
+Data Source: The app retrieves player data from a PostgreSQL database .
 Machine Learning: The app uses a pre-trained XGBoost model for market value prediction.
-Data Processing: The app employs a combination of StandardScaler for feature scaling and SimpleImputer for handling missing values.
+Data Processing: The app employs a combination of StandardScaler for feature scaling.
 Visualization: The radar chart is created using the mplsoccer library's PyPizza class.
 Framework: The app is built using the Streamlit framework, which allows for interactive and real-time data visualization.

-How to Use:
+How to Use the app:
 Select a Player: Choose a player from the dropdown menu in the sidebar.
 View Similar Players: The app will display a list of players most similar to the selected player.
 Analyze Performance: A radar chart will be generated to visualize the selected player's performance metrics.